Live Team Tracking

 • Click “Save” and the added device will appear in the Trackable Devices list.

-Anytime the device is on and reporting its location, it will appear in the Shared Locations overlay.
+Anytime a connected device is on and reporting its location, it will appear in the Shared Locations overlay.

-Access URLs allow you to link a device or group of devices, such as Garmin inReaches and custom integrations, to your team account.
+For Garmin inReach, Everywhere Hub and the custom system, you need an access URL to link a device or group of devices to your team account.
 To link a device or group of devices using an Access URL, click the “Create New Access URL” button at the bottom of the Access URLs section.
 The “Create New Access URL” dialog will appear.

 Click the Create New Access URL button at the bottom of the Access URLs list to bring up the Create New Access URL dialog.

-To generate the connect key, click “Create” and the connect key will be displayed in the Connect Key list.
+To generate the connect key, click “Create”.
+The connect key will be displayed in the Connect Key list.

 All connect keys appear in the Connect Key list once generated.

-Click the information icon next to the connect key you want to use in order to bring up the Access URL Details dialog.
+Click the information icon next to the connect key you wish to use in order to bring up the Access URL Details dialog.

 In the Access URL Details dialog you will get the complete line to copy for the Garmin Professional Account and the Everywhere Hub integration.
 The custom line will need to be edited to work in a custom program.